s0ubhik/tree/README.md

 # tree

-tree command written in bash
+just the tree command written in bash that list contents of directories in a tree-like format